blockcypher/bcwallet/README.md

-bcwallet is still under development and not ready for production use.
 Use at your own risk.

-### Currently, the management of traversing for unused adresses is a bit wonky.
-A change is coming shortly.
-We recommend not using bcwallet in the meantime.
+We recommend starting with blockcypher testnet coins free faucet [here](https://accounts.blockcypher.com/blockcypher-faucet).

 # Installation

-## PIP INSTALATTION TEMPORARILY DISABLED DURING NAME CHANGE, WILL BE BACK SOON.

 To get started:
 ```